SDM-TIB/Graph-Factorization/README.md

 # 2. FSP Detection
 Two approached *EFSP* and *GFSP* are provided to detect frequent star patterns.
 Each approach is explined below long with its usage.

-## EFSP
+## 2.1 EFSP
-This approach performs an exhaustive search over the frequent subgraphs identified by a graph mining algorithm.
+*EFSP* performs an exhaustive search over the frequent subgraphs identified by a graph mining algorithm.
 We have implemented *EFSP*, which uses [gSpan](https://github.com/betterenvi/gSpan) as baseline.
 Running *EFSP* involves following steps:

-### a.
+### Step 1.
 Running RDF2Graph
 [gSpan](https://github.com/betterenvi/gSpan) requires a graph format with vertices(v) and edges(e), therefore, RDF2Graph converts RDF graphs to the required graph format.
+Given below is the command to run RDF2Graph.
 ```
 $python3 main.py $path_to_RDF $RDF_format $path_to_class_property_file $path_to_ve_graph_folder $path_to_folder_to_save_exe_parameters
 ```